Fady1Hany/A-proposal-for-a-per-component-documentation-layer/README.md

 The goal is not to replace source inspection.
 It is to give the agent a high-level navigation and impact map *first*, so it can identify the relevant slice of the codebase before spending context on the implementation.

 the software engineer asks ai to edit or maintenain COMPONENT_NAME Before ai even go to COMPONENT_NAME to modify it, ai first need to know which COMPONENTS ai are going to check after modifying it.

+## ( _NAME must be unique for each COMPONENT to prevent duplication in COMPONENT_NAME.md files. )

+## ( COMPONENT_NAME = the souce file of he COMPONENT and COMPONENT_NAME.md = the md file of the COMPONENT )

 This is the role of "COMPONENT_NAME.md".